awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-creating-push.md

    + For **Title**, enter the title that you want to display above the notification message on a recipient's device\.
    + For **Body**, enter the text that you want to display in the body of the notification message\.
 **Tip**
 You can include personalized content in the title and body of the template\.
-To do this, add message variables that refer to specific attributes that you or Amazon Pinpoint created for the project, such as an attribute that stores a user's first name\.
+To do this, add message variables that refer to specific attributes that you or Amazon Pinpoint created, such as an attribute that stores a user's first name\.
 By using message variables, you can display different content for each recipient of a push notification that uses the template\.
-To use a message variable, add the name of an existing attribute to the template\.
-Enclose the name in two sets of curly braces, and use the exact capitalization of the name—for example, \{\{User\.UserAttributes\.FirstName\}\}\.
+To use a message variable, choose the name of an existing attribute from the **Attribute finder**\.
+Amazon Pinpoint creates a message variable for the attribute and copies it to your clipboard\.
+Paste the variable in the location that you want\.
 For more information, see [Adding Personalized Content to Message Templates](message-templates-personalizing.md)\.
    + For **Custom alert sound**, enter the name of the audio file that contains the custom sound that you want to play when a recipient receives the push notification\.
 This name has to match the name of an audio file on a recipient's device\.
    + For **Action**, choose what you want a recipient's device to do if the recipient taps the push notification:
      + **Open your app** – Open your app or bring it to the foreground if it was sent to the background\.